 My husband and I are both Engineers.
 We don’t like surprises.
 We’re extremely thorough and we plan everything.
 We’re both wasting large amounts of time worrying about the possibility that we may have developed the wrong plans.
 These thoughts and worries are increasing over time.
 I’m concerned this will continue on to become something more neurotic.
 Do you have any suggestions for curbing this type of behaviour?

 Shouldacouldawoulda.
-You’re engineering yourself some agony and you don’t need to curb it, you need to understand it.
+You’re engineering yourself some agony and you don’t need to curb it, you only need to understand it.
 Because once you truly understand it you’ll realize that it has no power over you whatsoever.
 Let’s break it down into components.

 If you both liked engineering then it makes sense that you would also like to calculate all of your variables as a way of predicting your success.
 Engineers like things known.
 They like things to add up.
 They like things to fit neatly into formulas suitable for analysis.

-Some ideas are indeed so sure that we do live as though they are certain.
+Some ideas are so consistent that we do live as though they are certain.
 Every morning I get up I assume the floor will still be there when I put my feet down.
 I do not however assume that I’ll win the lottery.
 And most of life is somewhere between the two.
-The question is, where is the healthiest place to put your line?
+The question is, where is the healthiest place to put your line about what’s possible?

-If there’s too many details so they end up like tripwires for your thinking.
-Each one’s a little canyon you can chase your thoughts down.
+If there’s too many details they end up like tripwires for our thinking.
+Each one’s a little canyon we can chase our own thoughts down.
 The more details the more canyons.
 And of course canyon’s beget canyons.
 Each new one has subsidiaries that also need exploration.
 Can you see how this maze you’re in gets bigger by thinking, not smaller?

 Stop the course of your mind.
 Go quiet and observe.
 What you notice will be much more valuable than what you calculate.